jervo/idm232-1/docs/assignments/assignment-02.md

 - Hero Logo and/or Banner image
 - Meaningful Title
 - Meaningful Sub-Title
+- All interactive objects (i.e. buttons, etc) should have a cursor change on hover on/off
-- Search Area
+- Search Area - with button
-- Filters (i.e. Beef, Chicken, Vegetarian)
+- Filters (i.e. Beef, Chicken, Vegetarian) based on client provied data
 - 9 Thumbnail recipe images with recipe titles underneath
+- Extra credit (+1) for meaningful microinteractions (other than cursor change)
+- Extra credit (+1) for other grouping ideas
-- Footer
+- Footer (Copy right info, Name optional but cool)

 ## Submitting the Assignment